 What is a keyword gap analysis?

-Your keyword “gaps” are areas in which you have a realistic ability to overtake your competitors and outrank them.
+Your keyword “gaps” are areas in which you could overtake your competitors and outrank them.
 In short, it’s a way to reveal keyword opportunities you’re missing out on.

-A keyword gap analysis is an essential part of an SEO competitive analysis.
-You’ll identify keywords that your competitors rank for, but you don’t.
-You’ll also identify keywords that you have a low ranking for, for example positions 5 to 15.
+It’s also an essential part of an SEO competitive analysis.
+First, you’ll identify keywords that your competitors rank for, but you don’t.
+You’ll also identify keywords that you have a low ranking for, for example, positions 5 to 15.
 From there, you can create a strategy to “boost” low rankings and steal keywords from your competitors.

 Why is keyword gap analysis important?

 The ultimate goal of any holistic SEO content strategy is to drive traffic to your site.
 But you don’t want just any traffic.
 You want high-value, high-intent website visitors whose problems you can solve.

 How to do a keyword gap analysis

-Pick your tools
+2. Pick your tools

-Get your keyword list
+3. Get your keyword list

 Open up your tool and enter your website domain.
 Then enter your main competitors and click “Compare.”
-The tool will show you a list of keywords that your competitors rank for, as well as where you appear in the SERPs for those same words.
+The keyword gap tool will show you a list of keywords your competitors rank for and where you appear in the SERPs for those same words.

-Interpret your results
+4. Interpret your results

 Semrush, for example, has a section showing “Top Opportunities” for keywords that your site is missing as well as weak keywords—where you have a ranking but it is lower than all of your competitors’ rankings.
-To discover opportunities yourself, look for keywords that are:

 - Highly relevant to your business and your website